deepikagotla/2019SpringInClass/README.md

 # 2019SpringInClass

-# This is going be a class in project
+# This is going be a class in projects